Coastal-Dynamics/CoastalCodebook/README.md

 Detailed usage instructions are provided in the following documents:

 1. [Installation instructions](./docs/usage/installation_codebook.md): a step-by-step guide to set up your coastal computing environment
-2. [Getting started](./docs/usage/getting_started.md): this guide will help you get up and running with the course notebooks using JupyterLab, assuming you’ve already installed the necessary software as per our [installation instructions](./docs/usage/installation.md).
+2. [Getting started](./docs/usage/getting_started.md): this guide will help you get up and running with the course notebooks using JupyterLab, assuming you’ve already installed the necessary software as per our [installation instructions](./docs/usage/installation_codebook.md).
 3. [Troubleshooting](./docs/usage/troubleshooting.md)

-## For the development team only

-For use within TU Delft, the Codebook runs on a TU Delft [Jupyter hub](https://coastal.citg.tudelft.nl/codebook/hub).

-Detailed instructions are provided in the following documents:
-1. [Deployment](./docs/private/deployment.md): to deploy or update notebooks, follow these steps.
-2. [Updating the database](./docs/private/update_database.md): to update the database on the hub

 ## Questions

 If you have a question about the installation process or notebooks, feel free to open an issue in the [GitHub repository](https://github.com/Coastal-Dynamics/CoastalCodebook).
 If that's your first time, have a look at [these instructions](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).
 We choose to use the GitHub issue-tracker because your fellow students probably have similar problems.
 We will probably not troubleshoot the tutorial notebooks by email!

 ## Contributing (advanced)